BenSunWhiteBoard/wamr-python/docs/design.md

 function should work well with expected inputs.
 Another kind is a negative case.
 It feeds unexpected argument combinations into a wrapper function.
 Arguments should include but not be limited to `None`.
-It ensures that the function will gracefully handle invalid input or unexpected behavior.
+It ensures that the function will gracefully handle invalid input or unexpected behaviors.

 ## distribution